 A limitation of the solar cooker technology is that it takes a very long time to cook food.
 Box-type cookers may take 3-4 hours, while the community-type may consume only 2 hours.
 More efficient cooker technologies seek to minimize the cooking time and increasing the heating temperature at the point of focus of the sun’s rays.

-A number of Indian companies have also started manufacturing solar cooker.
-To list a few of them:
+Further, here is a list of Indian companies have also started manufacturing solar cookers:

 - Solar Energy Systems, Coimbatore